RangamaniLabUCSD/smart-comp-sci/scripts/README.md

 ### Examples

-All examples have a pre-processing, running and postprocessing step which needs to be run in this order.
+Examples have a pre-processing, running and postprocessing step which needs to be run in this order.
 The pre-processing step typically involves setting up the mesh and markers, while the post-processing step will generate figures.
+For easy generation of figures, Jupyter notebooks can be run in each folder after either running examples locally or downloading the[``SMART Analysis data'' Zenodo dataset](https://zenodo.org/doi/10.5281/zenodo.11252054).

 #### Mechanotransduction example
 **Pre-process**
 ```
-python3 main.py mechanotransduction-preprocess --mesh-folder meshes-mechanotransduction --shape circle --hEdge 0.6 --hInnerEdge 0.6 --num-refinements 0
+python3 main.py mechanotransduction-preprocess --mesh-folder meshes-mechanotransduction --shape circle --hEdge 0.3 --hInnerEdge 0.3 --num-refinements 0
 ```

 **Running**
 ```
-python3 main.py notransduction --mesh-folder meshes-mechanotransduction --time-step 0.01 --e-val 70000000.0 --z-cutoff 70000000.0 --outdir results-mechanotransduction
+python3 main.py mechanotransduction --mesh-folder meshes-mechanotransduction --time-step 0.01 --e-val 70000000.0 --z-cutoff 70000000.0 --outdir results-mechanotransduction
 ```

 **Post-process**